 There are a few things that should be included in your personalized piece of mail.

 This is a no-brainer.
 The first step that you should take in creating personalized direct mail is to simply include their name.
-Don’t just slap it in the address block and call it a day though, you want to sprinkle it in the offer as well.
-The whole point of personalized direct mail advertising is to make the customer feel special like your company is taking an interest in them by making them an exclusive offer.
+Don’t just slap it in the address block and call it a day though.
+You want to sprinkle it in the offer as well.
+The whole point of personalized direct mail advertising is to make the customer feel special.
+Almost like your company is taking an interest in them by making them an exclusive offer.
 Using a conversational tone (as though you are speaking to them directly) and using their name or company name every so often will really make the content feel personalized.

 If they’re previous customers who have gone inactive and you’re trying to reactivate them, then adding their purchase history into the offer can be another useful tactic.
 For instance, if a particular customer frequently bought things like shampoo, conditioner, or other hair care products, then you can offer them a promotional discount for all things hair care.
 Be relevant to what they want and will use and they will respond!